pedrovgs/Renderers/README.md

 To use Renderers Android library and get your ListView/RecyclerView working you only have to follow three steps:

-* 1. Create your renderer or renderers extending ``Renderer<T>``.
+* 1. Create your Renderer or Renderers extending ``Renderer<T>``.
 Inside your Renderer classes you will have to implement some methods to inflate the layout you want to render and implement the rendering algorithm.

 ```java
 public abstract class VideoRenderer extends Renderer<Video> {